 The course is organized as a series of compulsory seminars with high degree of student activity.
-The seminars are compulsory.
 Information about how absences may be compensated will be distributed at the beginning of the course.

 Forms of examination

 Examination will be in written form, undertaken continuously in conjunction with teaching and/or at the end of the course.